nclarius/task-manager-modified/README.md

    ````

 4. Add the modified version to your panel: right-click on panel > *Edit panel* > *Add widgets …* > select *Task Manager Classic Modified*

+### Style

+1. Find your currently used theme (e.g. `breeze-light`) in either `~/.local/share/plasma/desktoptheme/` or `/usr/share/plasma/desktoptheme/` and create a copy in `~/.local/share/plasma/desktoptheme/`
+2. Give the theme a new name: as the folder name, in `metadata.desktop`: `Name` and in `metadata.desktop`: `X-KDE-PluginInfo-Name`
+3. Replace `widgets/tasks.svgz` with the `tasks.svgz` from this repository
+4. Apply the theme via system settings